Webs4Dev/fraudshield/README.md

-Here is a **clean and professional README.md** you can use for your project.
-It is structured the way recruiters expect on GitHub (overview → features → architecture → setup → usage).

-You can paste this directly into your `README.md`.

----

 # 💳 FinTech Credit Card Fraud Detection

 An end-to-end **Machine Learning web application** that detects fraudulent credit card transactions in real time.